dadi/docs/docs/cdn.md

 Before you can serve assets or images you need to tell CDN where your files are located.
 CDN can serve your files from three types of source:

-* [Amazon S3](#-amazon-s3-https-aws-amazon-com-s3-) - retrieve files from existing Amazon S3 buckets
+* [Amazon S3](#cdn/amazon-s3) - retrieve files from existing Amazon S3 buckets
-* [Remote server](#remote-server) - retrieve files from a remote web server
+* [Remote server](#cdn/remote-server) - retrieve files from a remote web server
-* [Local filesystem](#local-filesystem) - retrieve files from the same server as CDN
+* [Local filesystem](#cdn/local-filesystem) - retrieve files from the same server as CDN

 You’re not limited to choosing one source, either.
-If you’ve elected to use the [Querystring URL scheme](#cdn/querystring-url-scheme) then you can use all configured sources at the same time.
+If you’ve elected to use the [Querystring URL Scheme](#cdn/querystring-url-scheme) then you can use all configured sources at the same time.

 > **Using the legacy path scheme**
 >
-> If you're _not_ using the [Querystring URL scheme](#cdn/querystring-url-scheme), that is, you're using the legacy [Path URL scheme](#cdn/path-url-scheme), then *only one source* can be configured at a time.
+> If you're _not_ using the [Querystring URL Scheme](#cdn/querystring-url-scheme), that is, you're using the legacy [Path URL Scheme](#cdn/path-url-scheme), then *only one source* can be configured at a time.
 > -- advice

 ## Configuring sources